mesosphere/marathon/README.md

 ![Marathon1](https://raw.github.com/mesosphere/marathon/master/docs/img/marathon1.png "Initial Marathon")

 As the website gains traction and the user base grows, we decide to scale-out the search service and our Rails-based application.
-This is done via a simple REST call to the Marathon API to add more tasks.
+This is done via a REST call to the Marathon API to add more tasks.
 Marathon will take care of placing the new tasks on machines with spare capacity, honoring the constraints we previously set.